luukkonenr/deepspeed-torch-singularity/README.md

   https://github.com/sylabs/singularity/releases

 ## Building a container
-You may need to se set cachedir for singularity to avoid 'disk is full'-errors export SINGULARITY_TMPDIR=/path/ e.g /$HOME/.cache/singularity
+You may need to set cachedir for singularity to avoid 'disk is full'-errors

+export SINGULARITY_TMPDIR=/path/ e.g /$HOME/.cache/singularity

 BUILD:
-  sudo singularity build <container-name> Singularity
+  sudo singularity build container-name Singularity

 ## Using a container
-singularity exec <container-name> python test.py (exec a python script within a container) singularity shell <container-name> (interactive shell)
+singularity exec container-name python test.py (exec a python script within a container) singularity shell container-name (interactive shell)

 ## Notes
 This version has been configured to use pdsh for inter-node communications.
 No other runners have been tested and may need spesific configurations.